Hierarchy Of Noise Risk Control: The Definitive Guide

 If the use of personal hearing protectors is necessary, the hearing protectors must be worn throughout the period of noise exposure.
 Removing personal hearing protectors for short periods significantly reduces the effective attenuation (noise reduction) and might provide inadequate protection.
 For example, a worker wearing a hearing protector for a full 8-hour day will receive the 30 dB maximum protection level.
 However, one hour without wearing the hearing protector causes the maximum protection level to fall to 9 dB.

-Areas, where people may be exposed to hazardous noise, should be signposted as hearing protector areas, and the boundaries of these areas should be clearly defined.
+Areas where people may be exposed to hazardous noise should be signposted as hearing protector areas, and their boundaries should be clearly defined.
 Workers and other persons, including managers and visitors, should not enter these areas without wearing appropriate personal hearing protectors, regardless of how long they stay in the hearing protector area.

 Where sign-posting is not practicable, you should make other arrangements to ensure that workers and others know when personal hearing protectors are required.
 For example: